World IP Review Honors Russell Beck Among Leading Trade Secrets Lawyers Nationwide

 Russell Beck’s work in this area is well recognized, and includes:

-- Over twenty five years years of experience working on trade secret, noncompete, and unfair competition matters
+- Over thirty years of experience working on trade secret, noncompete, and unfair competition matters

 - Assisting the Obama White House as part of a small working group to develop President Obama’s Noncompete Call to Action